ClusterHQ/flocker/docs/gettinginvolved/infrastructure/packaging.rst

 XXX This should be a Python script with tests which can be run on the :doc:`Flocker development machine <vagrant>` https://clusterhq.atlassian.net/browse/FLOC-1530

-To build and upload these packages, on a machine with the operating system which the package is for, set up `gsutil` with S3 credentials, go to the relevant directory in `flocker/admin/release-packaging` and run:
+To build and upload these packages, on a machine with the operating system which the package is for (an easy way to do this is to use the :doc:`Flocker development machine <vagrant>` and an old Fedora 20 version of it), set up `gsutil` with S3 credentials, go to the relevant directory in `admin/release-packaging` and run:

 .. code-block:: sh